 Blood carries oxygen and nutrients to your muscles.
 Oxygen helps the cells in your muscles convert fuel into energy.
 But, if that blood is diverted to the outer surfaces of your body via sweat, you end up tiring faster and your pace slows.

 But with this bad comes some good.

-Later, when the weather turns cooler, that blood and oxygen that was previously diverted to your skin is no longer needed to cool your body down.
-That means it can start delivering that oxygen rich blood back to your muscles, and you’ll have an easier time running a faster pace.
+Later, when the weather turns cooler, that blood and oxygen that were previously diverted to your skin are no longer needed to cool your body down.
+That means it can start delivering that oxygen-rich blood back to your muscles, and you’ll have an easier time running at a faster pace.

 This one is a little more difficult to accomplish, but it can provide some great benefits.

 Your body can take about 2-3 weeks to acclimate to fluctuations in temperature.
 The more you’re exposed to heat (or cold), the quicker your body will adjust.

 The problem is that most of us go indoors when it gets hot.
 Our offices and homes are often air-conditioned, and many of us prefer to seek the comfort of the cool indoors than suffer in the heat outside.
 Now, I’m not suggesting that you give up the air-conditioning, but I will say this:

 Prior to air conditioning, the heat did not impact us, humans, nearly as much as it does now.